 Not all projects we take on start from scratch.
 In fact, many of our projects are additions to a house or in this unique case an addition to a family estate giving us a rare opportunity to contribute to a timeless property.

 The intimate interior seats between 12 and 18 people.
 Oak flooring, custom oak paneling and pews, custom altar, and lectern as well as hand hewn trusses add to the historic look and feel of this new chapel.
 The design team selected and worked with craftsmen and suppliers to ensure all the liturgical decorations and appointments were of the highest quality and in character with the chapel.
 Custom wood statues by the Italian studio of Ferdinand Stuflesser fill the niches at the sanctuary with color.
-The Stations of the Cross are presented in renaissance style giclee paintings complimenting the rich statues. by Leonard Porter.
-A New tabernacle, candlesticks, monstrance, and other liturgical furnishings were selected for from the Spanish Company, Granda and several other suppliers of fine liturgical wares.
+The Stations of the Cross are presented in renaissance style giclee paintings complimenting the rich statues, by Leonard Porter.
+A new tabernacle, candlesticks, monstrance, and other liturgical furnishings were selected from the Spanish Company, Granda, and several other suppliers of fine liturgical wares.

-The new Chapel is thoughtfully placed amongst several dependencies near the main home, and creates and intimate courtyard prior to one entering the Chapel.
-Appropriate landscaping surrounds the Chapel and creates a walk way enabling one to fully experience all sides of the new chapel.
+The new chapel is thoughtfully placed amongst several dependencies near the main home, and creates and intimate courtyard prior to one entering the chapel.
+Appropriate landscaping surrounds the chapel and creates a walk way enabling one to fully experience all sides of the new chapel.